bravegrumpy/Charleston_Friday_Night_Games/README.md

 # Charleston_Friday_Night_Games
-This is a repository I'm making to create a discord bot, that will help with moderation, and information.
-(I'm relatively new at creating bots/using an API, so this codebase will look amature)
+This repository includes a my attempt to create a bot for the CFNG discord server.
+I am relatively new to creating bots/using an API.
+Therefore this codebase will look amature.

+I expect things to improve as more people volunteer to help.

+No changes will be implemented to the CFNG server until there is approval by both Paul and myself.

+Email me if you want access to my testing server.